mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/HWR_MikaliMaps_readme.txt

 • Lorenzo Donati at Stack Overflow for the new pseudo random number generator.
 • Daniel Piker for his Rheotomic Surfaces tool for Rhino3D and Grasshopper.
 • The developers of Rhino3D and Grasshopper.
 • The POV-Ray team.
-I copied their naming scheme for most of the vector functions.
+I copied their naming scheme for most of the utility vector functions.
 • Dan Rollins for his HexMaze script on Experts Exchange.
 • Jon Mark Perry at Stack Exchange for his help with the hexagon maps.